Wemade Entertainment: History

-In the summer of 2008, Wemade established its U.S. headquarters in the Seattle, Washington area.
-WeMade Entertainment USA, Inc. is a wholly owned subsidiary of the South Korean entity.
+In the summer of 2008, Wemade established its US headquarters in the Seattle, Washington area.
+Wemade Entertainment USA, Inc. is a wholly owned subsidiary of the South Korean entity.
 Headed up by CEO Kisung Kim, the US company is responsible for the Western Games market including Europe and the Americas.

-WeMade Entertainment USA, Inc. is currently hosting the North American servers of Lost Saga, a game developed by I.O.
+Wemade Entertainment USA, Inc. is currently hosting the North American servers of Lost Saga, a game developed by I.O.
 Entertainment.
 It initially planned to transfer accounts from OGPlanet Lost Saga to the new servers (although the accounts were never made available to them to do so) and the game was fully released on May 2, 2013.

-On November 20, 2013, WeMade Entertainment USA announced from the North America Lost Saga homepage, that they will be ending Lost Saga's service in North America on December 8, 2013.
-No answer or reason was given as to why WeMade USA is ending its service of Lost Saga, though there have been rumors.
+On November 20, 2013, Wemade Entertainment USA announced from the North America Lost Saga homepage, that they would be ending Lost Saga's service in North America on December 8, 2013.
+No answer or reason was given as to why Wemade USA is ending its service of Lost Saga, though there have been rumors.
 Currently, the company Z8Games will be resuming Lost Saga's services in the North America region on December 18, 2013.
-With the change of services, all the content obtained while under WeMade USA's service will transfer over when Z8Games resumes when the Lost Saga servers come online, with the transfer period being from December 9 through December 17, 2013.
+With the change of services, all the content obtained while under Wemade USA's service will transfer over when Z8Games resumes when the Lost Saga servers come online, with the transfer period being from December 9 through December 17, 2013.
 Further information regarding how the transfer will work is currently unknown.

 In November 2020, Wemade released Mir 4 in South Korea.
 The game was made available globally, across 170 countries in 12 languages, on August 26.

-In May 2022, Wemade made a strategic investment in Froyo Games - a Singapore-based GameFi platform that is co-developing play-to-earn titles with iCandy Interactive.
+In May 2022, Wemade made a strategic investment in Froyo Games – a Singapore-based GameFi platform that is co-developing play-to-earn titles with iCandy Interactive.

 In November 2022, Wemade has announced that its investment round raised $46 million from a number of companies, including Microsoft.
 Microsoft has invested $14.8 million in Wemade by purchasing convertible bonds.

-In January 2023, Wemade launched its MMORPG MIR M: Vanguard & Vagabond (MIR M) in more than 170 countries.
+In January 2023, Wemade launched its MMORPG MIR M: Vanguard & Vagabond in more than 170 countries.

 'Night Crows', an MMORPG developed by Madngine and published by Wemade, began servicing in South Korea in April 2023.
 An immediate hit, it topped the sales charts both in Apple App Store and Google Play.
 The international version will follow in the same year, the company official said.

-In August 2025, Wemade invested ₩10 billion (about US$7.2 million) to acquire a 25% stake in Studio Rasa, a studio founded by core developers of Neowiz’s Lies of P.
+In August 2025, Wemade invested ₩10 billion (approx. US$7.2 million) to acquire a 25% stake in Studio Rasa, a studio founded by core developers of Neowiz's Lies of P.

-WeMade FOX
+Wemade FOX

-From 2007 to 2011, WeMade Entertainment operated a professional gaming team called WeMade FOX that maintained high-ranking Counter-Strike, StarCraft: Brood War and Warcraft III players.
-Sponsored by Pepsi, Skechers, GomTV and Mizuno, WeMade FOX possessed several high-earning players including NaDa and Jang Jae "Moon" Ho.
+From 2007 to 2011, Wemade Entertainment operated a professional gaming team called Wemade FOX that maintained high-ranking Counter-Strike, StarCraft: Brood War and Warcraft III players.
+Sponsored by Pepsi, Skechers, GomTV and Mizuno, Wemade FOX possessed several high-earning players including NaDa and Jang Jae "Moon" Ho.
 On August 31, 2011, the team was officially shut down, with the former players placed in the care of KeSPA, until new sponsors were to be found.